Massachusetts Vital Records From

 Hours of the Massachusetts Archives are 9 a.m. - 4:30 p.m., Monday - Friday.
 It is closed on all federal and state holidays.

 For more information on additional archival records at the Massachusetts Archives, researchers can read their excellent, extensively detailed online guide, Researching Your Family History at the Massachusetts Archives.

 The Massachusetts Archives accept both mail-in requests and walk-ins.
 Telephone orders are not accepted.
 Out-of-state researchers should be aware that mail-in requests, especially in the summer months, are researched by volunteers or college interns.

 The most recent estimate to receive a certificate by mail from the Massachusetts Archives is about 3 - 4 weeks.

-Mass Document Retrieval only provides vital record research before 1931 as part of an overall family history project or extended research project.
+Our company, Massachusetts Document Retrieval, only provides vital record research before 1931 as part of a comprehensive family history or extended research project.

-If you're looking for only a single or even a few of these early vital records, you should contact the Massachusetts State Archives or the town or city clerk's office.
+Suppose you're looking for only a single or even a few of these early vital records.
+In that case, you should contact the Massachusetts State Archives or the town or city clerk's office.

-If you are interested in an overall family history project, drop send us an email at email@example.com for a free quote.
-We bill on an hourly basis for this type of research and only take on a few of these projects each month.
+If you are interested in an overall family history project, email us at email@example.com for a free quote.
+We bill hourly for this type of research and only take on a few of these projects each month.

 Depending on the complexity of the research project, we average a backlog of about 4 - 6 weeks for complete or partial family history projects, sometimes longer.